 1. A Quick History of Self-Publishing

-For most of publishing’s history, if an author wanted to self-publish, they had to invest thousands of dollars with a so-called “vanity” press (or otherwise study up on how to be an independent publishing entrepreneur, a la Dan Poynter or Marilyn Ross).
+For most of publishing’s history, if an author wanted to self-publish, they had to invest thousands of dollars with a so-called “vanity” press, or otherwise learn how to become an independent, small publisher.

 That all changed in the late 1990s, with the advent of print-on-demand (POD) technology, which allows books to be printed one at a time.
-As a result, many POD publishing services arose that focused on providing low-cost self-publishing packages.
-They could be low cost because—without print runs, inventory, and warehousing—the only expense left was in creating the product itself: the book.
+As a result, many POD publishing services arose that provided authors with low-cost self-publishing packages.
+They could be low cost because—without print runs, inventory, and warehousing—the only expense left was in creating and designing the product itself: the book.
 Outfits like iUniverse, Xlibris, and AuthorHouse (which have merged and been consolidated under AuthorSolutions) offered a range of packages to help authors get their books in print, though most books never sat on a bookstore shelf and sold a few dozen copies at best.

 What’s Changed Since 2007

 Just as traditional publishing has transformed due to the rise of ebooks, today’s self-publishing market has transformed as well.
 Most self-published authors earn the bulk of their money from ebook sales.
 Furthermore, 85% or more of all US ebook sales happen through a single online retailer, Amazon.
 Anyone can make their ebook and print book available for sale in the most important market—Amazon—without paying a cent upfront.